Tag Teambuilding

 Terramancer

-For those seeking an alternate way to use Geomancy, Terramancer makes the once AoE version of Geomancy become single target instead, doubling your Power stat in the calculations (this specifically also affects other abilities that use the [(PA + PWR) / 2 * MA] calc), and increasing the status chance from 19% to 50% instead, enabling a more powerful and devastating Geomancy at the cost of wider radius.
+For those seeking an alternate way to use Geomancy, Terramancer makes the once AoE version of Geomancy become single target instead, doubling your Power stat in the calculations (this specifically also affects other abilities that use the [(PA + PWR) / 2 * MA] calc), and increasing the status chance from 19% to 50% instead, enabling a more powerful and devastating Geomancy at the cost of a wider radius.

 • 📃Requires: Lambent Hat, Gaia Gear, Japa Mala